kyma-project/test-infra/.github/actions/expose-jwt-action/README.md

-# View GitHub JWT Token
+# Expose GitHub JSON Web Token Action

 This action takes an optional input for the **audience** value and outputs a GitHub-signed JSON Web Token (JWT).